rbisdorff/Digraph3/docSphinx/tutorial.rst

 Weakly ordering
 ---------------

-To get a more complete insight in the overall strict outranking situations, we may use the :py:class:`weakOrders.RankingByChoosingDigraph` constructor imported from the :ref:`weakOrders-label`, for computing a **ranking-by-choosing** result from the strict outranking digraph instance *gcd*.
+To get a more complete insight in the overall strict outranking situations, we may use the :py:class:`transitiveDigraphs.RankingByChoosingDigraph` constructor imported from the :ref:`transitiveDigraphs-label`, for computing a **ranking-by-choosing** result from the strict outranking digraph instance *gcd*.

-    >>> from weakOrders import RankingByChoosingDigraph
+    >>> from tranditiveDigraphs import RankingByChoosingDigraph
     >>> gcd = ~(-g)
     >>> rbc = RankingByChoosingDigraph(gcd)
     Threading ...  ## multiprocessing if 2 cores are available